Local experience with global resonance

 The sketchbooks, photographs, paintings and artworks in the National Museum's Diana Boyer collection record one woman's life and work while acknowledging a broader dynamic social and ecological context.

-An artist and a farmer
+Artist and farmer

 Diana Boyer was born in Argentina in 1948.
 She studied botany at the National University of Buenos Aires in the early 1970s.